 Tharsus, the leading designer and manufacturer of electro-mechanical systems, has been unveiled as the long-term partner in Ocado’s warehouse automation project.

-The two companies have been working closely together since 2013 when Tharsus first became the official co-designer and manufacturer of the robotic vehicle that now forms the foundation of the game-changing Ocado Smart Platform.
+The two companies have been working closely together since 2013.
+Tharsus became the official manufacturer of the game-changing Ocado Smart Platform.

-Tharsus worked in close collaboration with Ocado Technology and Ocado Engineering to rapidly prototype, develop and refine the robot for mass production.
-“One of the greatest challenges has been the management of thousands of bots moving on one grid simultaneously, each carrying over 30 kg of groceries while moving at several metres per second with just millimetres between each machine” explained Tharsus Chief Technical Officer Dave Swan.
+“One of the greatest challenges has been the management of thousands of bots moving on one grid simultaneously.
+Each carrying over 30 kg of groceries while moving at several metres per second with just millimetres between each machine” explained Tharsus Chief Technical Officer Dave Swan.

 “The robots need to accelerate and decelerate rapidly and stop with millimetre accuracy.
 They need to pick up and carry a heavy payload over long distances and be able to run for many hours on a single battery charge”.

-Nothing of this scale, sophistication or modularity existed before, so both companies had to innovate in several areas related to software and hardware design to make this system fully operational.
+Nothing of this scale existed before, so both companies had to innovate in software and hardware design to make this system fully operational.

 “We knew that our vision for the Ocado Smart Platform was challenging from the outset” stated Ocado’s Chief Operating Officer Mark Richardson.

 “We wanted to transform the way Ocado operates and also be able to offer the system to other global retailers to transform the way they serve their customers.

 The robot is one of the fundamental elements of our system.
 Tharsus has been a great partner to help us achieve our ambition.